KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Significance:**
 Only a maximum of 2U worth of shield dmg possible in one frame? \(inconclusive\)

-Klee can break hydro abyss shields faster by abusing the fact that her mines are on separate ICD's so long as you have a way to gather them.
-However anemo MC's burst is not the best way for this because the bombs detonate on the mage at the same time, wasting U's. \(you waste 3 to 4 mines worth of dmg\).
+Klee can break Hydro abyss shields faster by abusing the fact that her mines are on separate ICD's so long as you have a way to gather them.
+However Anemo MC's Burst is not the best way for this because the bombs detonate on the mage at the same time, wasting U's. \(you waste 3 to 4 mines worth of dmg\).
 You are better off holding E as steph suggests.
 Same with Jean don't tap E, hold E so that the mines gather onto the mage \(also credit Steph\).

 ### Klee Mines ICD Update